 CLI is the most serious and advanced stage of peripheral arterial disease (PAD) resulting from chronic inflammation and lipid accumulation.
 PAD is a chronic atherosclerotic disease that progressively restricts blood flow in the limbs and can lead to serious medical complications.
 This disease is often associated with other serious clinical conditions including hypertension, cardiovascular disease, dyslipidemia, diabetes, obesity and stroke.
-CLI is used to describe patients with the most severe form of PAD: those with chronic ischemia-induced pain (even at rest) or tissue loss (ulcers or gangrene) in the limbs, often leading to amputation and death.
-Many CLI patients are considered "unsuitable for revascularization" (formerly "no option") patients as they have exhausted all other treatment options with the exception of amputation.
+CLI is used to describe patients with chronic ischemia-induced pain (even at rest) or tissue loss (ulcers or gangrene) in the limbs, often leading to amputation and death.
+Many CLI patients are considered "unsuitable for revascularization" patients as they have exhausted all other reasonable treatment options and will likely require amputation.
 The one-year and four-year mortality rates for CLI patients that are unsuitable for revascularization that progress to amputation are approximately 25% and 70%, respectively.
-Ixmyelocel-T, our disease modifying therapy with multiple functions, has shown significant promise in the treatment of CLI patients with existing tissue loss and unsuitable for revascularization.
+Ixmyelocel-T, our disease modifying therapy with multiple functions, has shown significant promise in the treatment of CLI patients with existing tissue loss that are unsuitable for revascularization.
 Currently, there are an estimated 250,000 CLI patients that are unsuitable for revascularization in the U.S.